ricko2001/Genealogy-scripts/RM -Test external files/ReadMe.txt

 This utility will identify these issues.
 It is recommended to run this script daily as part of your backup routine.

+A Hash file might be generated semiannually and archived with the full dataset.

 ======================================================================
 Overview